 More than 1,200 islands dot the Adriatic Sea off the coast of Croatia, easily making it one of the most delightful sailing locations in all Europe.
 Croatia’s intricate coastline and its offshore islands were created by a dramatic rise in the sea level 13,000 years ago.
 Shear cliffs and dramatic reefs, protected inlets and anchorages abound.
 But people do not.
 Out of all those islands, only about 50 are inhabited.

 Known as the Republic of Croatia today, the history of this southeastern European nation reaches back into antiquity.
 It was part of the Austro-Hungarian Empire until the end of World War I when Croats, Serbs and Slovenes formed a kingdom known as Yugoslavia.
 After World War II, a communist country was established.
-Croatia broke away from Yugoslavia in 1991, an event that led to a four-year war of independence.
-In April 2009, however, the country joined NATO in 2009 and the European Union in 2013, and it will apply to join the Shenegan Area in 2015 (eliminating border controls between it and other Shenegan countries in the EU).
+Croatia broke away from Yugoslavia in 1991, an event that led to a 4-year war of independence.
+The country joined NATO in 2009 and the European Union in 2013, and it will apply to join the Shenegan Area in 2015 (eliminating border controls between it and other Shenegan countries in the EU).

 Istria is Croatia’s largest peninsula.
 The Adriatic’s deep azure contrasts with lush green landscape and white stone one sees on land.
 This is a multicultural region with hospitable towns, clean ports and lively fishing communities.
 Narrow stone streets conjure Mediterranean charm, while medieval towns nestled on hilltops remind us of Tuscany or Provence.

-Zadar in the northern part of Dalmatia is a region of historical importance, richness, and beautiful natural landscapes.
+Zadar in the northern part of Dalmatia is a region of historical importance, richness and beautiful natural landscapes.
 Here, as in Istria, vivid colors are what visitors first note.
 The iridescent blue sea contrasts with the deep green of pine trees and olive groves that stretch to the shoreline.
 The brilliant white Dalmatian stone, which forms beaches in slabs or tiny pebbles, is itself a tourist attraction.
-Zadar is 3,000 years old; it is particularly known for its Romanesque churches, and claims the smallest cathedral in the world.
+Zadar is 3,000 years old; it is particularly known for its Romanesque churches and claims the world’s smallest cathedral.
 The Church of the Holy Cross is said to measure only 36 paces across.

-Although Croatia and the Adriatic may not be well known by North American sailors, the country offers true sailing adventures, and Dream Yacht Charter can make those sailing dreams become reality.
+Although Croatia and the Adriatic may not yet be well known to North American sailors, the country offers true sailing adventures, and Dream Yacht Charter stands ready to make those sailing dreams become reality.